calipho-sib/nextprot-docs/news/2021/12/09/New release focusing on variants.md

 The [Human Genome Variation Society](https://varnomen.hgvs.org/) (HGVS) nomenclature for all non-synonymous single amino acid variants (SAAVs) is now displayed.
 Example: Variant A -> V at position 20 in MSH6 isoform GTBP-N is displayed as p.Ala20Val in the [Medical](../entry/NX_P52701/medical), [Sequence view](../entry/NX_P52701/sequence) and [Structures view](../entry/NX_P52701/structures).

-It is now also possible to search such variants.
+It is now also possible to search for HGVS variant names.
 Example: Searching in proteins for [p.Ala20Val](../proteins/search?query=p.Ala20Val) returns MSH6.

 ##Updated data